-In April of 1960, Roger coined the phrase "Beat 'em, Bucks" when he wrote the slogan for a Pittsburgh Brewing Co.
+In April of 1960, Roger coined the phrase "Beat 'em, Bucs" when he wrote the slogan for a Pittsburgh Brewing Co.
 Promotion.
-It was a big success, within a few months people in the Tri-State area had began to sing or shout " Beat 'em, Bucks".
+It was a big success, within a few months people in the Tri-State area had began to sing or shout " Beat 'em, Bucs".
 It was pasted on everything from Hotel marquees to the bottoms of diapers.

-Soon, Pirate fans everywhere began to write home for " Beat 'em, Bucks" materials.
+Soon, Pirate fans everywhere began to write home for " Beat 'em, Bucs" materials.

-The Harvard-Yale Princeton Club Offered a "Beat 'em, Bucks" Sandwich and a Sharon disk-jockey locked himself in the WPIC Radio station studio and played the "Beat 'em, Bucks" song uninterruptedly for four hours and 11 minutes.
+The Harvard-Yale Princeton Club Offered a "Beat 'em, Bucs" Sandwich and a Sharon disk-jockey locked himself in the WPIC Radio station studio and played the "Beat 'em, Bucs" song uninterruptedly for four hours and 11 minutes.
 He quit playing only when the police and fire department threatened to use tear gas to remove him.